RadWells/Papers/README.md

 # Papers

-Somethings about CSS anf HTML 5 based on a love/hate relationship with construction paper(s).
+Somethings about CSS and HTML 5 based on a love/hate relationship with construction paper(s).